hoytech/negentropy/README.md

 ## Introduction

-Set reconcilliation supports the replication or syncing of data-sets, either because they were created independently, or because they have drifted out of sync because of downtime, network partitions, misconfigurations, etc. In the latter case, detecting and fixing these inconsistencies is sometimes called [anti-entropy repair](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/operations/opsRepairNodesManualRepair.html).
+Set reconcilliation supports the replication or syncing of data-sets, either because they were created independently, or because they have drifted out of sync due to downtime, network partitions, misconfigurations, etc. In the latter case, detecting and fixing these inconsistencies is sometimes called [anti-entropy repair](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/operations/opsRepairNodesManualRepair.html).

 Suppose two participants on a network each have a set of records that they have collected independently.
 Set-reconcilliation efficiently determines which records one side has that the other side doesn't, and vice versa.
 After the records that are missing have been determined, this information can be used to transfer the missing data items.
 The actual transfer is external to the negentropy protocol.